cowinr/moostey/cv.md

 ### Hansard Global Plc, Isle of Man
 IT Manager & Senior Software Engineer, 2000-Present

-I manage the team responsible for building our secure, interactive web applications for Independent Financial Advisers and policyholders around the globe.
+I manage the team responsible for building our award-winning, interactive web applications for Independent Financial Advisers and policyholders around the globe.

 I participate in all areas of software development from requirements gathering, through design & development, to customer care.